The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 4

-“Inspired by the flavors of pai huang gua, a Chinese cucumber salad seasoned with rice vinegar, chili oil and soy sauce, this recipe is everything I want in a side dish,” Gillen admits.
+“Inspired by the flavors of pai huang gua, a Chinese cucumber salad seasoned with rice vinegar, chili oil and soy sauce, this recipe is everything I want in a side dish,” Gillen declares.
 “It’s refreshing, crisp, juicy and savory with just the right amount of heat.”
-Peel the cucumbers into ribbons, then sweat them with salt to drain their excess moisture.
+Peel the cucumbers into ribbons, then sweat them with salt before marinating to drain their excess moisture.

 14. Dill Pickle Snack Mix